OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-1/README.md

 Containers are often referred to as 'Docker containers', but nowadays there are ways to run containers without any of Docker Inc's tooling.

-What Kubernetes provides beyond containers is the distributed runtime for containers, allowing containers to be run is a robust and highly scaleable manner.
+What Kubernetes provides beyond containers is the distributed runtime for containers, allowing containers to be run is a robust and highly scalable manner.

-What OpenShift provides beyind Kubernetes is hardened security, a fully fledged continuous integration and continuous development environment which lets you build the applicatons form source as well as running them, plus the option for commercial support if required.
+What OpenShift provides beyond Kubernetes is hardened security, a fully fledged continuous integration and continuous development environment which lets you build the applications form source as well as running them, plus the option for commercial support if required.

 ![openshift-k8s-containers](openshift-k8s-containers.png)